 Florence is a bustling city full of rich history in every little nook and cranny.
 Yet, at the same time it is paving the way for the future as well in fashion, art, music, food, business, technology, science, architecture and so much more.
 Check out our CAPA Florence Blog and Instagram below to see what CAPA students have to say.

 Latest Posts from Florence

-- My Trip to Venice, ItalyCeless is an official CAPA vlogger for fall 2017, sharing her story in weekly posts on CAPA World.
-A Business Administration major at Riverside City College, she is studying abroad in Florence this semester.
-In this week's post, Celess takes us along with her on a trip to Venice, Italy. --- read more
+- My European Spring Break: 5 Cities in 10 DaysRachel is an official CAPA blogger for spring 2018, sharing her story in weekly posts on CAPA World.
+A Business Administration major at Merrimack College, she is studying abroad in Florence this semester.
+In this week's post, Rachel shares how she went to Berlin, Amsterdam, Brussels, Paris, and Barcelona for spring break and read more

 Latest Posts on Instagram